phammings/cloud-portfolio/README.md

 ## About The Project

 This project is my submission for the Cloud Resume Challenge, showcasing my skills in AWS services and GitHub Actions.
-I've created a full stack ecommerce application for a clothing store using AWS services such as S3 for storage, AWS CloudFront for content delivery, Certificate Manager for SSL/TLS certificates, AWS Lambda for serverless functions, and DynamoDB for database management.
+I've created a static React resume website using AWS services such as S3 for storage, AWS CloudFront for content delivery, Certificate Manager for SSL/TLS certificates, AWS Lambda for serverless functions, and DynamoDB for database management.

 For the CI/CD process, I've implemented GitHub Actions workflows for both the frontend and backend.
 The workflows use Terraform to manage infrastructure as code, enabling automated deployment and scaling of the application.